CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

 -->

 ## Day 1 — Define & Explore
-**Focus:** Exploring where the relevance of linked disturbance
+**Focus:** Exploring the relevance of linked disturbances in tipping points

 ### Our product 📣
-- A synthesis manuscript and high level dataset of forest management actions (maybe a map or something)
+- A synthesis manuscript and high level dataset of forest management actions

 ### Our question(s) 📣
-- What management actions take place after drought, windstorm, fire, and insect/path to prevent future wildfires?
+- What management actions take place after drought, windstorm, wildfire, and insect/pathogen disturbances to prevent future catastrophic wildfires?
   - ie. how are managers purposefully or inadvertently breaking disturbance links in order to prevent future catastrophic disturbances and tipping points?

 ### Hypotheses / intentions 📣
 - Forest management interventions implemented within 1-3 years following drought, windstorm, or insect/pathogen disturbances significantly reduce the probability of subsequent catastrophic wildfire events, effectively breaking disturbance-linkage cascades that could lead to ecosystem tipping points.
-- Proactive management following non-fire disturbances reduces total fire suppression costs compared to reactive fire management strategies.
+- Proactive management following non-fire disturbances reduces total fire management costs compared to reactive fire management strategies.

 ### Why this matters (the “upshot”) 📣
 - Disturbances can facilitate others.
-If disturbances are becoming more common with climate change, we might be able to intervene once a disturbance occurs to prevent further loss of ecosystem and life.
+As disturbances are becoming more common with climate change, we might be able to intervene once a disturbance occurs to prevent further loss of ecosystem and life.

 ### Inspirations (papers, datasets, tools)
 **Publication:**